sysflow-telemetry/sf-processor/plugins/processors/example/README.md

 # Processor Plugins

-User-defined plugins can be plugged and extend the SysFlow `processor` pipeline.
+User-defined plugins can be plugged and extend the sf-processor pipeline.
 These are the most generic type of plugins, from which all built-in processor plugins are build.
 Check the `core` package for examples.
 We have built-in processor plugins for flattening the telemetry stream, implementing a policy engine, and creating event exporters.

-## How do data processing handlers work?
+## How do data processing plugins work?

 Processor plugins (or just plugins) are implemented via the golang plugin mechanism.
 A plugin must implement the following interface, defined in the `github.com/sysflow-telemetry/sf-apis/go/plugins` package.